yelmuratoff/ispect/README.md

 1. Wrap `runApp` with `ISpect.run` method and pass `Talker` instance to it.
 2. Wrap your root widget with `ISpectScopeWrapper` widget to enable `ISpect` where you can pass theme and options.
-3. Add `ISpectBuilder` widget to your material app's builder and put `navigatorKey`.
+3. Add `ISpectBuilder` widget to your material app's builder and put `NavigatorObserver`.

 Please, check the example for more details.